Participating in Educating Future Philosophers and Encountering Beliefs (

 #uaere2015) at the University of East Anglia, followed by delivering a tailored version of the Skills & Mastery course to a Muslim Supplementary School in London, has prompted this short think piece.

 Very interestingly, Senior lecturers of Philosophy, RE teachers and Muslim faith school context teachers would be shocked at how much they could benefit from sitting down with each other.
 (Perhaps something for the next Healing Fractures?)

 Independent, critical and creative thinking and the ability to solve problems is central to Cooperative Learning, by the very nature of the case.
 In Denmark and other Scandinavian countries these skills have long had a high priority and are considered fundamental to citizenship in a democratic society.
 More to the point, unreflecting citizens render democracy null and void; being effective engineers did not really help Germans in the 30s.

-We have discussed 21st Century skills in some details on the other site, but suffice to say that the rate of change and the amount of new information produced every second is reason enough for schools to invest time in teaching thinking skills on par with maths and English.
+We have previously discussed 21st Century skills in some detail, but suffice to say that the rate of change and the amount of new information produced every second is reason enough for schools to invest time in teaching thinking skills on par with maths and English.

 The more developed pupils’ ability to sort, contrast, analyse, prioritise, combine, evaluate, form and test hypotheses, to reason, argue, draw conclusions and create and develop new ideas and alternative strategies, the more able they will be to cope with that unforeseeable future which will be their present.

 We have already outlined the relationship between businesses and the drive for student-centred learning in multiple posts, but this goes far beyond the banalities of “knowledge workers” temping for governments and nebulous transnational corporations.
 Rather these are tools which means said governments and corporations might be run in ways we have not even thought of today, or possibly entirely dismantled because they are, in fact, redundant.